 - Standard Wall Fireplace – These fireplaces usually stick out about 15 inches or so from the wall.
 They usually provide a decent weight allowance, especially near the left and right side above the legs.
 They should be able to handle light to medium amounts of weight, depending on your specific model.
-It should be able to handle some decorations, a wi-fi router, or even a small flat-screen TV.
+It should be able to handle some decorations, a Wi-Fi router, or even a small flat-screen TV.

 - Fireplace Corner Unit – Designed to sit in the corner.
-Usually, the triangle shape and wider foundation allows a more stable footing.
+Usually, the triangle shape and wider foundation allow a more stable footing.
 This also contributes to their handling a bit more weight than a standard wall model.

 - Hanging Wall Mount Fireplace – Keep in mind that all the weight rests on the wall brackets secured to studs within the wall.
 Considering that the fireplace itself will usually be over a hundred pounds, it isn’t wide to add too much additional weight.
-Some very light items may be okay, but don’t add anything heavy like a TV, large piece of art, urn, etc. It is unlikely that your warranty will cover a broken fireplace if it comes crashing down due to you placing heaving items on top of it.
+Some very light items may be okay, but don’t add anything heavy like a TV, a large piece of art, an urn, etc. It is unlikely that your warranty will cover a broken fireplace if it comes crashing down due to you placing heaving items on top of it.

 - Fireplace Media Center – Designed with weight in mind.
-You can probably fit a large TV, your movie collection, some books and more, depending on the size.
+You can probably fit a large TV, your movie collection, some books, and more, depending on the size.

 Additional tips when it comes to the weight your mantel can withstand: